 Posted on

 Cryptocurrency and Divorce Litigation: ABA Family Law Conference

-Nick Himonidis joins panel speaking on cryptocurrency in divorce litigation at April, 2020 ABA Family Law conference in San Diego.
-Nick will be joined by forensic accountant Mark DiMichael of Citrin Cooperman and attorney Kelly Burris of Cordell & Cordell discussing ‘Cryptocurrency and How to Find it and Track It in Divorce Litigation’.
+Nick Himonidis joined a panel speaking on cryptocurrency in divorce litigation at the April, 2020 ABA Family Law conference in San Diego.
+Nick was joined by forensic accountant Mark DiMichael of Citrin Cooperman and attorney Kelly Burris of Cordell & Cordell discussing ‘Cryptocurrency and How to Find it and Track It in Divorce Litigation’.
 The presentation on Thursday April 30, 2020 at 11:00 a.m.
-(PST) will be webcast live to the entire ABA FLS.
-For more information about the ABA FLS conference, or to sign up, please visit:
+(PST) was webcast live to the entire ABA FLS.

+Posted on